fabiand/enhancements/proposals/README.md

 ## Overview

 Allmost all EPs must go through SIGs.

+A SIG

+* must to sponsor an EP
+* must to approve it
-A SIG has to sponsor an EP, the SIG has to approve it, the SIG is responsible for contacting related SIGs, and the SIG will become the owner of the newly proposed feature - including but not limited to any potential code, and services (such as CI).
+* is responsible for coordination with related SIGs
+* will become the owner of the proposed feature once merged - including but not limited to any potential code, and services (such as CI).

 ## Quick start for the EP process